gorkemmeral/beautiful-jekyll/_posts/2017-11-04-What-is-A-B-testing-and-how-to-run-it-with-low-traffic.md

 ---
 layout: post
 title: What is A/B testing and how to run it with low traffic
-image: /img/ab-testing.png
+image: /img/ab-testing.jpg
-tags: [A/B testing, Growth, Analytics, Marketing Analytics, Web Analytics, Conversion, Optimisation]
+tags: [A/B testing, Growth Analytics, Marketing Analytics, Web Analytics, Conversion, Optimisation]
 ---

 Many websites don’t have a huge amount of traffic.
 This makes it difficult to run **A/B tests** (experiments) for changes to websites.
 I’ll try to explain what an experiment is and what the requirements are to successfully run an experiment.